Graduate students in the Faculty of Mathematics are invited to participate in the annual Three-Minute Thesis - 3MT Competition.

 - It was a good opportunity to meet people working in other areas and have a better sense of the research being done at this university in other departments and faculties, and what kind of problems interest other researchers.

-Congratulations to Thomas Bury, finalist in the 2017 Faculty of Mathematics heat!
+Thomas Bury was a finalist in the 2017 Faculty of Mathematics heat.

-Congratulations to Tyrone Ghaswala, finalist in the 2017 Faculty of Mathematics heat!
+Tyrone Ghaswala was a finalist in the 2017 Faculty of Mathematics heat.

-Here is Applied Mathematics graduate student, Demetri Pananos, winner of the 2016 Faculty of Mathematics heat in the Three-Minute Thesis competition.
+Here is Applied Mathematics graduate student, Demetri Pananos, winner of the 2016 Faculty of Mathematics heat.

-Applied Mathematics graduate student Tawsif Khan, winner of the 2015 Faculty of Mathematics heat in the Three-Minute Thesis Competition
+Applied Mathematics graduate student Tawsif Khan, winner of the 2015 Faculty of Mathematics heat.

-Pure Mathematics graduate student Stanley Xiao, winner of the 2014 Faculty of Mathematics heat in the Three-Minute Thesis Competition.
+Pure Mathematics graduate student Stanley Xiao, winner of the 2014 Faculty of Mathematics heat.

-You can also see what happened at the 2013 Faculty of Mathematics 3MT heat.
+Want to see more?
+Here's a recap of what happened at the 2013 Faculty of Mathematics 3MT heat.